joshcanhelp/josh-to-11/content/post/106-new-custom-wordpress-theme-and-structure-at-joshcanhelp.md

 wpid: 1108
 ---

-# New custom WordPress theme and structure at JoshCanHelp

 I finally made the time to finish my site’s re-design and re-build.
 Part of me thought this would be a minor remodel with a new WordPress theme but, in the end, I re-did all of my page content and changed my whole organization.